Prabin128/TypeScript/3-JavaScript_Versus_TypeScript/README.md

     console.log(`Sum of Two numbbers is: ${addTwoNumbers(firstInput.value,secondInput.value )}`);
 });
 ```
-AS soon as we type this sort of code, it immediately starts to throw an errors  like:
+As soon as we type this sort of code, it immediately starts to throw an errors  like:

 <p align="center">
   <img src="https://github.com/Prabin128/TypeScript/blob/main/assets/errors_in_js_after_using_typescript.png" alt="Demo" width="800" />